 This tape is made from the same materials as duct tape, making it durable and long-lasting.
 It can be used for sealing leaks in pipes or around windows, and it’s also used for temporary roof repairs and packing boxes.
 Warning Tape, also known as duct tape or masking tape, is a self-adhesive plastic film measuring about (0.015 in.) to (0.1875 in.) thick.

 Color-Coding of Warning Tape

-  This Underground Warning tape is available in various colours according to its usage.
-Let’s understand which colour type of warning tape is used.
+This Underground Warning tape is available in various colors according to its usage.
+Let’s understand which color type of warning tape is used.

 - White for proposed excavation

 - Red for cables, electric power lines, conduit